-April 2015 - Serenade of the Seas to Transatlantic
+April 2015 - 15 Night Transatlantic Eastbound (Boston To Copenhagen) Cruise on Serenade of the Seas

 Getting on board in Boston was a nightmare.
 Not enough staff.
 We had to wait ONE HOUR in line to get checked in after Security.
 We've embarked in other ports (FL, NJ, CA), and never had to wait nearly as long.